-The note says:
+The notes says:

 The caller from the Cuban Embassy was unidentified until HQ sent traces on Oswald and voices compared by (Tarasoff.)
-(613)
+613/

 The cable traffic after the assassination confuses this point rather than clarifies it.
 This will be dealt with in more detail in a subsequent section.
-An examination of documents in Lee Harvey Oswald's Mexico City Station P file and the cable traffic from Mexico City to Headquarters after the assassination, raised a possibility that at least one tape of Oswald's voice existed as late as 16 October 1963.(614)
+An examination of documents in Lee Harvey Oswald's Mexico City Station P file and the cable traffic from Mexico City to Headquarters after the assassination, raised a possibility that at least one tape of Cswald's voice existed as late as 16 October 1963.
+614/

 Assuming that the 10/1/63 call in which an individual identifies himself as "Lee Oswald" was handled in an expedited manner, the tape and the transcript would have been in the Station by the following day at the latest.
+615/

-(615) If the tape had been held for the normal two-week retention period, it would have been erased on or about 16 October.
-The tape from the 9/2/63 conversation would have probably been in the station by the first or second of October at the latest.(616) It would not have normally been erased until on or about 16 October also.
-It seems clear that the tapes, under normal procedures would have been retained until at least the middle of
+If the tape had been held for the normal two-week retention period, it would have been erased on or about 16

+October.
+The tape from the 9/28/63 conversation would have probably been in the station by the first or second of October at the latest.
+616/ Let would not have normally been erased until on or about 16 October also.
+It seems clear that the tapes, under normal procedures would have been retained until at leasts the might posses.